diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 3/06 - ES6, Scope and a bit more.md

+## Spread operator

-### Spread operator - allows us to spread the array and collect the parameters
+- Spread operator `...` allows us to spread the array or object properties.